Charity shop bargain-hunting tricks

 Go for classic items in natural fibres such as silk, cashmere and merino, which are more expensive new than synthetic.
 You'd be surprised how quickly you learn to find the nicer bits just by touch.

 - Go to specialist charity shops, eg, books, furniture and bridal.
 Many charity shops have specialist branches.
-If you're doing up your pad, British Heart Foundation has more than 185 furniture and electrical stores across the UK.
+If you're doing up your pad, British Heart Foundation has 180 furniture and electrical stores across England, Scotland and Wales (not NI).

 Sue Ryder has shops specialising in vintage and retro clothes, homeware, bric-a-brac and more, as well as stores where everything is £3 or less.
 You can search for these online.